GeoOSMMapper/metador2/README.md

 * import XML metadata documents
 * import WMS Capabilities to create metadata-documents for this WMS services.

+## Demo

+A demo is available at: http://metador.wheregroup.com/demo

 ## Usage of the helptexts